hanjun815/HeRCULES_file_player/README.md

 ## News
-- March 2025: Our dataset is now available via [HeRCULES dataset](https://sites.google.com/view/herculesdataset).
+- March 2025: Our dataset will be available via [To be updated](https://sites.google.com/view/hercules_dataset).

 ## What is File player?
 This program is a file player for the complex urban data set.
 If a user installs the ROS using "Desktop-Full version", there is only one additional dependent package, except for the ROS default package.
 First, clone this package into the src folder of your desired ROS workspace.